StackStorm/st2contrib/packs/bitbucket/README.md

 #### Create Service

-The action to create service/hook.
+This action to create a service/hook.

 Usage: